Battle of Chillianwala: Battle

-The battle

 Gough ordered the advance to commence at about 3:00 pm.
 From the outset, the right-hand brigade of Campbell's division, commanded by Brigadier Pennycuick, was in difficulties.
 Because the jungle made it difficult for Campbell to coordinate his two brigades, he assumed personal command of the left hand brigade under Brigadier Hoggan, while ordering Pennycuick to attack with the bayonet.
 The British regiment of Pennycuick's brigade was the 24th Foot, which had only recently arrived in India.
 They advanced very rapidly, but lost cohesion and also lost touch with the rest of the brigade in the thick scrub.
 Trying to attack Sikh guns head-on, they suffered heavily from grapeshot.
 When they reached the main Sikh positions, Sikh resistance was desperate and the 24th were driven back.
 The Queen's colours were lost, although the Sikhs never claimed to have captured them and they were either destroyed or conceivably buried with the officer who had carried them.

 Pennycuick's brigade eventually became completely disorganised and had to make its way back to the start line in small parties.
 Pennycuick himself was killed.
 Campbell's left hand brigade (under Brigadier Hoggan and Campbell himself) had greater success.
 The 61st Foot captured several guns and even an elephant, and Brigadier White's cavalry followed up with an effective charge.
 Hoggan's troops eventually met the left-hand brigade of Gilbert's division, commanded by Brigadier Mountain, behind the Sikhs' centre positions.
 On Gough's right however, his troops had met with disaster.
 While Gilbert's two brigades had at first successfully driven the Sikhs before them, capturing or spiking several guns, on their right flank, Brigadier Pope (who was almost an invalid) first ordered an ineffective cavalry charge through thorn scrub which threw his brigade into confusion, and then panicked and ordered a retreat.
 One of his British cavalry regiments, the 14th Light Dragoons, routed.

 The Sikhs followed up the fleeing cavalry and captured four guns.
 They then attacked Gilbert's right-hand infantry brigade, commanded by Brigadier Godby, from the rear, forcing him to withdraw under heavy pressure until Penney's reserve brigade came to his aid.
 By now, darkness was approaching.
 The Sikhs had been driven from many of their positions with heavy casualties, but were still fighting strongly.
 With some of his formations rendered ineffective, or having to fight their way out of encirclement, Gough ordered a withdrawal to the start line.
 Although his units brought back as many wounded as they could, many of them could not be found in the scrub.
 Many of the abandoned wounded were killed during the night by roving Sikh irregulars.
 Gough's retreat also allowed the Sikhs to recapture all but twelve of the guns the British had taken earlier in the day.